 Korean dramas are known to establish goals in relationships.
 They foretell stories on how relationships span out - the unexpected love triangles, the nerdy girl and lonely popular boy meets, or the spoilt rich girl and chivalrous prince-like pauper love trials.
-Despite a wide-ranging catalogue of romance dramas, the industry has not been successful to dive into the queer concept completely.
+Despite a wide-ranging catalog of romance dramas, the industry has not been successful to dive into the queer concept completely.
 Light On Me is that K-drama that BL viewers and shippers have been waiting for.
-The fluttery, bubbly feel of first love, the experience of mutual adoration and the charisma of eye-candies - this show ensures to give the public an equivalent of its famous romance generic dramas, but in the queer light.
+The fluttery, bubbly feel of first love, the experience of mutual adoration, and the charisma of eye candies - this show ensures to give the public an equivalent of its famous romance generic dramas, but in the queer light.
 Though there are a few of the foresaid dramas or short films, Light On Me is at a different level i.e. well scripted and portrayed.
-This show, however, spans over several other genres and justifies them equivalently.
+This show, however, spans several other genres and justifies them equivalently.

 Produced by: WHYNOT Media

 Genre: Friendship, Romance, Drama, Youth

 No of Seasons: 1

 The drama Light On me is a story about friendship and love.
 It has been adapted from the mobile game Saebit Boys High School Council.
 High-schooler, Woo TaeKyung is a voluntary loner.
 Concerned about him, his teacher, Seo HaetBit (played by Lee KiHyun) suggests he join the student council.
 The story develops setting up a stage for TaeKyung to experience his firsts in - friendship, love, heartbreak, and relationship.